robert-orlinski/ssml-playground/README.md

 Part of the examples below.
 Rest can be found nicely written in [Google Cloud Docs](https://cloud.google.com/text-to-speech/docs/ssml).

-## Using the 2 scripts from the `/google-cloud-text-to-speech` directory

-To run them, you need to [set up the Google Cloud account](https://console.cloud.google.com/freetrial) and then [Authenticate to Text-to-Speech](https://cloud.google.com/text-to-speech/docs/authentication).
+> To run 2 scripts from the `/google-cloud-text-to-speech` directory, you need to [set up the Google Cloud account](https://console.cloud.google.com/freetrial) and then [Authenticate to Text-to-Speech](https://cloud.google.com/text-to-speech/docs/authentication).

 ## `say-as`